Bullshit can serve a number of functions in organizations

-NEW PAPER: The paper "Bullshit and Organization Studies" is written by Misum´s (and CBS´s) Andreas Rasche together with Dan Kärreman and Lars Thoger Christensen from Copenhagen Business School.
-It will be published in Organization Studies early next year.
+NEW PAPER PUBLISHED: The paper "Bullshit and Organization Studies" is written by Misum´s (and CBS´s) Andreas Rasche together with Dan Kärreman and Lars Thoger Christensen from Copenhagen Business School, and published in Organization Studies.

 What was your motivation for writing this paper?